MIT-CAVE/cave_app/README.md

     ```
     cave run
     ```
-    - Optional: Run the app on `<your-ip>:8000` with development settings:
+    - Optional: Run the app on `<your-ip>:<your-port>` with development settings:
-        - Note: To run on LAN, you must use an SSL connection.
+        ```
+        cave run <your-ip>:<your-port>
+        ```
+        - Example on ip `192.168.1.00` with port `8000`:
+          ```
+          cave run 192.168.1.100:8000
+          ```
+        - Example for a wildcard ip (any network ip that routes to your machine):
+          ```
+          cave run 0.0.0.0:8000
+          ```
+        - Note: This requires one free port above the specified port to run the server
+        - Note: When LAN hosting, an SSL connection is required.
+The `cave_cli` does this automatically, however there are a few caveats:
-        - Note: This uses a self signed and insecure certificate for SSL/TLS reasons
+            - This uses a self signed and insecure certificate for SSL/TLS reasons
             - The certificates are self signed and shared openly in the cave open source project
             - You should consider appropriate security measures like generating your own SSL certificates and using a proper CA (certificate authority) if you do not trust everyone on your LAN

-        ```
-        cave run <your-ip>:8000
-        ```
-        - Note: This requires one free port above the specified port to run the server.
-        - Note: You can specify the LAN IP with
-            - Wildcard: `-b 0.0.0.0`
-                - This allows you to access the sever from any IP that points to your machine
-            - Specific: `-b 192.168.1.100`
-                - Note: Replace `192.168.1.100` with your local IP address
-                - This allows you to access the sever from a specific IP that points to your machine
+        - Note: When LAN hosting, a production `daphne` server is used.
+This requires proper static file serving.
+To achieve this, `cave_cli` will automatically `collectstatic` when a specific ip and port are provided

 5. In Chrome, you can now open the web app:
     - EG: If you use the standard settings